karatelabs/.github/profile/README.md

     <tr>
         <td>
             <p>
-                Since the first version of Karate was released five years ago, we have successfully made testing fun and collaborative.
+                Since the first version of Karate was released six years ago, we have successfully made testing fun and collaborative.
             </p>
             <p>